ittianyu/BottomNavigationViewEx/README.md

 |getIconAt|Get icon at position.
 |getItemCount|Get item count.
 |getItemHeight|Get item height.
 |getLargeLabelAt|Get large label at position.
-Each item has tow label, one is large, another is small.
+Each item has two labels, one is large, the other is small.
 |getSmallLabelAt|Get small label at position.
-Each item has tow label, one is large, another is small.
+Each item has two labels, one is large, the other is small.
 |getMenuItemPosition|Get menu item position in menu.
 Return position if success, -1 otherwise.
 |getOnNavigationItemSelectedListener|Get OnNavigationItemSelectedListener.
-|setCurrentItem|Set the current checked item.
+|setCurrentItem|Set the currently checked item.
 |setIconMarginTop|set margin top for icon.
 |setIconSize|Set all item ImageView size.
-|setIconSizeAt|Set all item ImageView size which at position.
+|setIconSizeAt|Set all item ImageView size which is at position.
 |setIconsMarginTop|set margin top for all icons.
 |setIconTintList| Set item icon tint list.
-|setIconVisibility|Change the visibility of icon.
+|setIconVisibility|Change the visibility of an icon.
 |setItemBackground| Set background of item.
 |setItemHeight|Set menu item height.
 |setLargeTextSize|Set all item large TextView size.
-Each item has tow label, one is large, another is small.
-Small one will be shown when item state is normal.
-Large one will be shown when item checked.
+Each item has two labels, one small and one large.
+The small one will be shown when item state is normal.
+The large one will be shown when item is checked.
 |setSmallTextSize|Set all item small TextView size.
-Each item has tow label, one is large, another is small.
-Small one will be shown when item state is normal.
-Large one will be shown when item checked.
+Each item has two labels, one small and one large.
+The small one will be shown when item state is normal.
+The large one will be shown when item is checked.
 |setTextSize|Set all item large and small TextView size.
 |setTextTintList|Set item TextView color.
 |setTextVisibility|Change the visibility of text.